athieffry/HEH_ATH_2023/Exercices/Day II - RNA-seq normalization.md

 2. Assess the distribution of read counts between samples in order to see if there are obvious outliers.
 Using ggplot2, create a density plot showing the distribution for all samples, colored by condition (control vs treatment).
 You will need to transform the data in long format using `melt()` from the `reshape2` package.
 What do you observe in the density plot?
 3. Building up from the previous plot, add a logarithmic scale for the X-axis.
 What is the warning message ggplot2 is showing you, and where does it come from?
 4. Try to come up with a solution to solve the warning created from the previous plot.
 Also, provide the plot with a 0.5 figure ratio and all the appropriate labels (title, subtitle, x-axis text, etc).
-5. What level of raw count expression is the most frequent in the data?
-How is it possible
+5. What level of raw count expression (low, medium, high) is the most frequent in the data?
+How is it possible?
+6. Let's filter out the lowly expressed genes.
+A solid rule of thumb for RNA-seq data is to remove genes that have less than 10 reads in less than the minimum group size in the experiment.
+Remove all genes with less than 10 reads in less than 3 samples.
+There are a lot of ways to program this, be creative but keep it simple and elegant.
+How many genes did you removed, and how many are left?
+7.